xeraa/cms-security/README.md

 # CMS Security Track Record (2010 & 2011)

 **After making a (probably unwarranted) [remark on TYPO3's security](https://twitter.com/#!/xeraa/status/158250289005207553) on Twitter and further mentioning the high number of security flaws, [Søren Malling](https://twitter.com/sorenmalling) challenged me to it: "["All" those issues are dated since 2005..
 Do some comparising and you will find its nothing!](https://twitter.com/#!/sorenmalling/status/158325493224062976)".
-I quickly googled the topic and only found some [comparison from 2008 and 2009](http://secure.t3sec.info/comparison/), so I decided to give it a go and do a little comparison.**
+I quickly googled the topic and only found some [comparison from 2008 and 2009](http://secure.t3sec.info/comparison/), so I decided to give it a go and do a little comparison myself.**

 ## The Contenders